 Properties and Functions: It is pungent and sweet in flavour and warm in nature.
 It is a diaphoretic and induces sweating to release exterior syndromes and activate Yang Qi and Wei Qi.
-It promotes qi circulation by warming the channels and dispersing cold.
-It also acts to tonify heart yang.
+It promotes Qi circulation by warming the channels and dispersing Cold.
+It also acts to tonify Heart Yang.

-Indications: Its main clinical indications are:
+Indications: The main clinical indications for use of Gui Zhi are:

-- Exterior wind-cold syndrome with sweating.
+- Exterior Wind-Cold syndrome with sweating.

-- Pain due to blood stagnation resulting from wind-cold, especially in the upper extremities.
+- Pain due to Blood stagnation resulting from Wind-Cold, especially in the upper extremities.